AllergyTalk

 4 days ago

-Today we are joined by Dr. Sarah Spreit, a Staff Allergist and Clinical Immunologist at Alexander T. Augusta Military Medical Center in Northern Virginia.
-She is also a Core Faculty member for the National Capital Consortium Allergy-Immunology fellowship training program and an assistant editor of Allergy Watch.
-We will be reviewing the January/February 2025 issue of Allergy Watch, a bimonthly publication which provides research summaries to College members from the major journals in allergy and immunology.
+Today we joined by Dr. Shyam Joshi, an associate professor and Section Chief at Oregon Health & Science University and Associate Editor of Allergy Watch!
+We will be reviewing the November-December 2025 issue Allergy Watch, a bimonthly publication which provides research summaries to College members from the major journals in allergy and immunology.

 To read archived issues of AllergyWatch, head over to http://college.acaai.org/publications/allergywatch